ddevault/TrueCraft/_posts/2015-02-10-Fluid-dynamics.md

 ![](http://a.pomf.se/blrzjl.png)

 With today's arduous coding efforts, fluid dynamics are mostly working and quite close to vanilla's implementation.
-Fluis in Minecraft is a form of celluar automaton that has a set of rules for how it propegates through the game world, and it's a huge pain in the ass to get right.
+Fluids in Minecraft is a form of celluar automaton that has a set of rules for how it propegates through the game world, and it's a huge pain in the ass to get right.